LucaBrizuela/Portfolio-Showcase/README.md

 <!-- Instalation (Example) -->
 ## Installation

-_The following steps provide an example, and the final instructions may vary.._
+_The following steps provide an example, and the final instructions may vary._

 1. Get a free API Key at [https://example.com](https://example.com)
-2. Clone the repo
+2. Clone the reposetry
    ```sh
    git clone https://github.com/your_username_/Portfolio-Showcase.git
    ```